-Product manufacturers who become DfE partners, and earn the right to display the DfE logo on recognized products, have invested heavily in research, development and reformulation to ensure that their ingredients and finished product line up on the green end of the health and environmental spectrum while maintaining or improving product performance.
+Only products that meet DfE’s Standard for Safer Products (PDF) (43 pp, 726 KB) are allowed to display the DfE label.
+The manufacturers of these products have invested heavily in research, development, and reformulation to ensure that their ingredients and finished product line up on the green end of the health and environmental spectrum while maintaining or improving product performance.

-DfE starts with information that scientists already know about each ingredient such as how it works in a detergent, and how it affects living things.
-Where that information doesn't tell the full story, EPA looks at an ingredient's chemical structure - its components and shape - to understand how it could impact the environment and people.
+DfE begins its review with information that scientists already know about each ingredient, such as how it works in a product and how it affects living things.
+When that information doesn't tell the full story, EPA looks at an ingredient's chemical structure - its components and shape - to understand how it could affect the environment and people.
 A chemical's structure can tell a lot about how the chemical will behave and what types of effects it may have when it comes in contact with people or the environment.
-DfE uses the special skills of the scientists at EPA who have studied chemicals for 30 years or even longer.
+DfE uses the special skills of the scientists at EPA who have studied chemicals for many years.

-DfE compares an ingredient's characteristics to other chemicals in the same class.
-That is, solvents are compared to other solvents, and wetting agents (surfactants) are compared with other surfactants.
+DfE considers an ingredient's characteristics relative to other chemicals in the same class.
+That is, solvents are compared to other solvents, and surfactants (wetting agents) are compared with other surfactants.
 Before DfE allows the logo on a product, DfE makes sure that only the safest ingredients from each class are used.
+These ingredients must meet DfE’s Criteria for Safer Chemical Ingredients.
+For example, if a DfE-recognized product contains a surfactant, then that surfactant will not be toxic to human health and it will biodegrade readily to non-polluting degradation products; surfactants in conventional products can biodegrade slowly or biodegrade to more toxic and persistent chemicals, which threaten aquatic life.

 Protecting your family and the environment

-When you use a cleaning product, it is released into the environment—inside your home and down the drain to the outdoors.
+When you use a cleaning product, for example, it is released into the environment—inside your home, down the drain to a water treatment plant, or directly to the outdoors as in the case of boat cleaners.
 Adults come in contact with cleaning products on a regular basis, as do children who are often the most exposed when they crawl on the floor.
-Some consumers may prefer cleaning products that, for example, are inherently safer or do not irritate sensitive skin.
-Others may prefer products that break down quickly and do not harm fish or are safer for use around family pets.
-The DfE logo is an easy way to know you are choosing a product that is as safe as possible for people and the environment.
+Some consumers may prefer cleaning products that are inherently safer or do not irritate sensitive skin.
+Others may prefer products that break down quickly and do not harm fish or that are safer for use around family pets.
+The DfE logo is an easy way to know you are choosing a product that is as safe as possible for both people and the environment.

 Expect the safest possible ingredients

-When the DfE logo appears on a product, it means that the DfE review team has screened each ingredient in the product for potential human health and environmental effects and that--based on hazard and risk information, the latest models and predictive tools, and expert scientific judgment--the product contains only those ingredients that pose the least concern among chemicals in their class.
-For example, if a DfE-recognized product contains a surfactant, then that surfactant will not be toxic to human health and it will biodegrade readily to non-polluting degradation products; many surfactants in conventional products biodegrade slowly or biodegrade to more toxic and persistent chemicals, which threaten aquatic life.
+When the DfE logo appears on a product, it means that the DfE review team has screened each ingredient in the product for potential human health and environmental effects and that--based on current hazard and risk information, the latest models and predictive tools, and expert scientific judgment--the product contains only those ingredients that pose the least concern among chemicals in their class.